Skip to main content

 Version ID

-The version ID for the object that you want to apply this Object Retention configuration to.
+The version ID of the object to apply retention configuration to.
+Required when versioning is enabled.

 AMn71WZYnWqbvfy0unBOdtaBC.DRiN_r